Come From Away Theatre Breaks

 Then workshops and readings helped fine tune further.

 The music is representitive of the music the writers grew up listing to a mixture of folk and rock with strong Celtic influences.
 For me, it is the music that I wish had been written for Once.
-At times plaintive at others exhuberent, but always accessible.
-The small band (guitar, bass, fiddle, flute, keyboard, accordian, percussion, drums and ugly stick) is scored to deal just as effectively with the big musical themes as it is with the diddly diddly of raucus pub music that celtic communities across the world will recognise and love.
+At times plaintive at others exuberant, but always accessible.
+The small band (guitar, bass, fiddle, flute, keyboard, accordion, percussion, drums and ugly stick) is scored to deal just as effectively with the big musical themes as it is with the diddly diddly of raucous pub music that Celtic communities across the world will recognise and love.

 The band get little rest.
 The play is almost completely through scored.
 This means that the musical never suffers from the jolt into a song that some musicals suffer from.

-This is the show that, at the end of 2020, people are going to ask you whether you saw it.
+This is the show that, one day, people are going to ask you whether you saw it.
 Make sure you can say “yes”!
 Book Come From Away Theatre Breaks

 Who will enjoy Come From Away?